ideus-team/phonegap-framework/docs/icons-splashes.md

 #How to generate icons and splashes for Application

+> !!!
+Look at file [config.xml](../application/config.xml) and structured your icons and splashes folders in that case.

 #Icons

 To create icons for all devices you must have one icon with resolution 1024px X 1024px.